Interior Clarity: High CRI Lighting for Leather Restoration

 The Critical Role of Spectral Accuracy in Interior Restoration

 In the world of professional automotive restoration, the margin between a "clean" interior and a "restored" one is measured in spectral accuracy.
 While exterior paint correction relies on identifying swirl marks through high-intensity point sources, leather and trim restoration present a more complex challenge: low-contrast defect detection.
-Natural light rarely penetrates the deep recesses of a vehicle's footwells or the underside of a dashboard, leaving detailers to rely entirely on artificial illumination.
+Natural light rarely penetrates the deep recesses of a vehicle's footwells, leaving detailers to rely entirely on artificial illumination.

 The fundamental metric for this work is the Color Rendering Index (CRI).
 For high-end shops, a CRI of 90 is no longer the ceiling—it is the baseline.
 Achieving "Interior Clarity" requires an understanding of how light interacts with organic materials like leather and synthetic polymers.
 Poor lighting doesn’t just make the job harder; it actively hides the very stains and metamerism failures that professional clients pay to have corrected.

-According to the 2026 Commercial & Industrial LED Lighting Outlook: The Guide to Project-Ready High Bays & Shop Lights, the industry is shifting toward "Value-Pro" specifications where verifiable performance metrics like IES LM-79 reports take precedence over aesthetic marketing.
+According to the [Industry Report] 2026 Commercial & Industrial LED Lighting Outlook (published by Hi-Hyperlite), the industry is shifting toward "Value-Pro" specifications where verifiable performance metrics like IES LM-79 reports take precedence over aesthetic marketing.

 The Science of High CRI: Beyond the 90 Threshold